mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Future Work {#conclude}

-This document has argued that while standards bodies have little means of effectively controlling or preventing centralization on the Internet through protocol, there are still concrete and useful steps they can take to improve the Internet in this regard.
+This document has argued that while standards bodies have little means of effectively controlling or preventing centralization on the Internet through protocol, there are still concrete and useful steps they can take to improve the Internet.

 Those steps might be elaborated upon and extended in future work; doubtless there is more that can be done.
 New decentralization techniques might be identified and examined; what we learn from relationships with other, more effective regulators in this space can be documented.